September 12, 2019

 An impromptu trip to the French island in the Mediterranean Sea.

 Loads of spontaneous adventures happened this year, and the Corsica trip was one of them.
-It was during my unplanned visit to Florence, that I met my friend who likes boats.
-"How about checking out that island nearby, then?"
-The idea appeared, and we set off in that direction.
+During my visit to Italy, I met K, who likes boats.
+So, the idea appeared: "How about checking out that island nearby?"
+A nod later, we set off for a train in that direction.

 We have never been here and didn't have a single point of interest prepared.
-But, as Corsica is known for its beaches and mountains, it sounded like it won't be an issue to score some nice experiences nevertheless.
+However, as Corsica is known for its beaches and mountains, it looked like it wouldn't be an issue to score some nice experiences, nevertheless.

-When we arrived at the Bastia port, located in the northeast portion of the island, it was an evening already.
+When we arrived at the Bastia port, located in the northeast portion of the island, it was already evening.

-After the food, we went on a walk around the old town, which prolonged the enjoyment: boats, reflections, street dancers and musicians performing Chaos BC...
-Corsica welcomed us the best way I could imagine.
+After the food, we went on a walk around the old town, which prolonged the enjoyment: boats, reflections, street dancers and musicians performing what sounded like Chaos BC...
+Corsica welcomed us in a grand way.

-Before leaving the city, we stopped in a supermarket to get supplies, and to decide where to go.
+Before leaving the city, we stopped at a supermarket to pick up supplies and decide on our next destination.
 Scanning the map, we opted to cross the island to the west coast, as the satellite images were showing plenty of beaches there.
 To reach it, one can either stay on the coastline or pass the mountain range that spans most of the island.
 The second option is shorter, and as it offers a wider variety of scenery, it was an easy choice.
 Somewhere halfway, a turn to a narrow road leading further up the hills caught my attention.
-A quick look on the map revealed that it goes to the summit of the Serra di Pigno, a peak soaring 960m above sea level.
+A glance at the map revealed that it leads to the summit of the Serra di Pigno, a peak soaring 960 meters above sea level.
 This looked like a not-to-be-missed opportunity — Hello, instant change of the course!

 It was a single-track road with sharp switchbacks — something that could be daunting, but for once, coming from Scotland served as an advantage: I drive similar paths more often than I do city driving, and I do enjoy these.
 By this time, I also got my head around the car's handling, so it was actually good fun.